twr14152/c-network-automation-scripts/README.md

 ### 07/13/2025
 - Added option for configure file to the Cisco device we are testing
 - cisco/example2/ssh_script.c
-- The cisco device did not honor end of line ";" that arista debixe did the result was anything beyond the interface description became part of the description.
+- The cisco device did not honor end of line ";" that arista ceos did the result was anything beyond the interface description became part of the description.
 - So I had to use an interactive shell to get it to properly take the commands.
 - Techinically this maybe the more appropriate way of dealing with multiple nested commands.